-50p tax row – who's trying to get it repealed?Posted on: 07 September 2011 by Alexander Hay
+50p tax row – who's trying to get it repealed?Posted by Alexander Hay

 The campaign to lower the 50p tax band for high-earners is not what it seems, as a look at the backgrounds of the key proponents suggests